DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/01-overview.md

 These are typically your base, or global, rules.

 --------
-## Find the HTML Element ish Styles
+## Find the HTML Element-ish Styles

 - Headings
 - Paragraphs